 - Turning off a water valve to stop pipes from bursting

-- Drying out wet areas of your home and removing damp items, such as carpeting, curtains, and furniture, to keep mold from growing
+- Drying out wet areas of your home and removing damp items, such as carpeting, curtains, and furniture

 - Securing the premise to protect against burglaries